kimruddock/pawelgrzybek.github.io/_posts/2015-10-04-lets-get-into-the-basics-of-css-grid-layout-model.md

 ---
-title: Lets get into basics of CSS Grid Layout Model
+title: Lets get into the basics of CSS Grid Layout Model
 excerpt: The majority of websites are built based on some sort of grid and we use many techniques to achieve that.
 CSS Grid Layout Model is just around the corner!
 photo: 2015-10-04.jpg
 ---